rocky-linux/createhdds/README.md

 ### `ks` files

-Customization of virt-install type images, beyond the Fedora release/arch combination, is done with `.ks` files.
+Customization of virt-install type images, beyond the Rocky Linux release/arch combination, is done with `.ks` files.
 These are [installer kickstart](https://pykickstart.readthedocs.io/en/latest/) files.
 These are how we actually define what packages to install and so on for each different image group.
 The logic is simple: for each virt-install image group, if there is a file named `(name).ks`, that file will be passed to virt-install as the install kickstart.
 For instance, the `desktop.ks` file contains the install directives for the 'desktop' virt-install image group; it installs the Workstation package group, creates a regular user, and does a few other things.
 The kickstart documentation explains all the possible directives.